• Skip to main content

 Instructions

-• Roast the pumpkin in the oven until it is golden and crispy on the edges, but still holding its shape (around 20-25 minutes).
-You may need to turn the pumpkin halfway through roasting.
+• Roast the pumpkin for around 15-20 minutes, or until it is tender, golden and crispy on the edges, but still holding its shape.
+Turn the pumpkin halfway while roasting, to stop it from sticking on the tray.

-• Allow the pumpkin to cool on the tray while you prepare the other ingredients.
+• Remove the pumpkin from the oven and allow it to cool on the tray while you prepare the other ingredients.
+Taste the pumpkin and season with more salt, if needed.

-• Add the pinenuts and pepitas to a dry frying pan (no oil).
-Using a wooden spoon, stir the nuts over low heat, until the nuts have browned slightly.
+• Add the pine nuts to a dry frying pan (no oil).
+Using a wooden spoon, stir the nuts over medium-low heat, until the nuts have browned slightly.
 Stir continuously to avoid burning.
 Remove from the heat and allow to cool.

-• In a large salad bowl, mix the roasted pumpkin, goats cheese and rocket together until combined.
-Add a drizzle of olive oil and sprinkle the pine nuts and pepitas over the top.
-Serve while warm, or cover and store in the refrigerator and serve cold when required.
-Enjoy!
+• In a large salad bowl, mix the cooled pumpkin, goats cheese and rocket together until combined.
+Add the reserved oil from the marinated goat cheese (or use some olive oil instead) and sprinkle the pine nuts and pepitas over the top.
+Serve immediately, or cover and store in the refrigerator and serve cold when required.

 Notes